Lenses & Opticians

 If your prescription is high, we may recommend a High Index 1.67 or 1.74 lens to create a thinner, lighter lens.

-We recommend Anti-Reflective, or “non-glare” treatment for all lenses.
+We recommend Anti-Reflective, or “non-glare” treatment for all eyewear lenses.
 This treatment allows more light into the eye for improved visual clarity, reduced eye fatigue, reduced reflections, and better color clarity.
 Anti-Reflective coatings also provide another layer of scratch protection and come with a warranty.
 These coatings are usually “hydrophobic” (repels water) and “oleophobic” (repels oils and dirt).
 Depending on your needs and insurance coverage, we may use Hoya Super Hi Vision EX 3 anti-reflective, Crizal Alize or Avance anti-reflective, or VSP Unity Plus anti-reflective.

 Transitions, or “photochromic” lenses darken when you step outside.
 These lenses are activated by UV light, and are a comfort lens for those people moving between indoors and outdoors frequently through out the day.
 The technology is improved from the past, and these lenses can be totally clear while inside, and darken quickly when stepping outside.
 There is now a new Transitions Vantage lens which actually becomes a Polarized lens when activated for outstanding vision in bright sunlight.